jupyterhub/jupyterhub/docs/source/troubleshooting.md

 ##### Proxy settings (403 GET)

-When your whole JupyterHub sits behind a organization proxy (_not_ a reverse proxy like NGINX as part of your setup and _not_ the configurable-http-proxy) the environment variables `HTTP_PROXY`, `HTTPS_PROXY`, `http_proxy` and `https_proxy` might be set.
+When your whole JupyterHub sits behind an organization proxy (_not_ a reverse proxy like NGINX as part of your setup and _not_ the configurable-http-proxy) the environment variables `HTTP_PROXY`, `HTTPS_PROXY`, `http_proxy` and `https_proxy` might be set.
 This confuses the jupyterhub-singleuser servers: When connecting to the Hub for authorization they connect via the proxy instead of directly connecting to the Hub on localhost.
 The proxy might deny the request (403 GET).
-This results in the singleuser server thinking it has a wrong auth token.
+This results in the single-user server thinking it has a wrong auth token.
 To circumvent this you should add `<hub_url>,<hub_ip>,localhost,127.0.0.1` to the environment variables `NO_PROXY` and `no_proxy`.

 ### Launching Jupyter Notebooks to run as an externally managed JupyterHub service with the `jupyterhub-singleuser` command returns a `JUPYTERHUB_API_TOKEN` error